MicrosoftDocs/learn/learn-pr/wwl-sci/plan-design-integration-of-enterprise-apps-for-sso/includes/6-configure-pre-integrated-gallery-saas-apps.md

 1. In the Azure AD portal, select **Enterprise applications**.
 Then find and select the application you want to configure.
 2. In the **Manage** section, select **Properties** to open the **Properties** pane for editing.
 3. Take a moment to understand the options available.
 The options available will depend on how the app is integrated with Azure AD.
-For example, an app that uses SAML-based SSO will have fields such as *User access URL* whereas an app that uses OIDC-based SSO will not.
-Note that apps added through **Azure Active Directory &gt; App registrations** are by default OIDC-based apps, while apps added **through Azure Active Directory &gt; Enterprise applications** might use any of a number of SSO standards.
+For example, an app that uses SAML-based SSO will have fields such as *User access URL* whereas an app that uses OIDC-based SSO won't.
+Apps added through **Azure Active Directory &gt; App registrations** are by default OIDC-based apps, while apps added **through Azure Active Directory &gt; Enterprise applications** might use any SSO standard.
 All apps will have fields for configuring when an app appears and can be used.
 These fields are:

      -  **Enabled for users to sign in?** determines whether users assigned to the application can sign in.
      -  **User assignment required?** determines whether users who aren't assigned to the application can sign in.